sunfounder/pironman5/docs/source/hardware/nvme_pip.rst

 M.2 modules come in different sizes and can also be utilized for Wi-Fi, WWAN, Bluetooth, GPS, and NFC.

-Pironman 5 supports four M.2 SATA SSD sizes based on their names: 2230, 2242, 2260, and 2280.
+Pironman 5 supports four (PCIE2.0 / PCIE 3.0）NVME M.2 SSD sizes based on their names: 2230, 2242, 2260, and 2280.
 The "22" is the width in millimeters (mm), and the two following numbers are the length.
 The longer the drive, the more NAND flash chips can be mounted; therefore, the more capacity.

 .. image:: img/m2_ssd_size.png